philstenning/Copy-To-Pi/readme.md

 4. run the command > npm install
 5. edit the gulpfile.js on your pc to match your file locations
 6. run the command > gulp

+Once the repo has been cloned from Github you can remove the Git files if you want to, all you need to leave are the package.json, gulpfile.js, node_modules folder and the src folder.